Updated August 7, 2020

 The deadline to file your 940 form is January 31 annually.
 If your business has closed, or you stopped paying wages, you are still required to file a final 940, notifying the IRS about the change in status.

 If you use modern payroll software or a payroll service provider, your 940 will likely be completed for you automatically.
 Remember, as the business owner, it’s still your responsibility want to ensure that any deposits are made on or before the due date and that your return is accurate.

-While you business only has to file Form 940 once a year, it probably needs to make quarterly FUTA tax payments.
+While your business only has to file Form 940 once a year, it probably needs to make quarterly FUTA tax payments.
 Any business that owes more than $500 in FUTA taxes should use the Electronic Federal Tax Payment System to submit quarterly payments by the end of April, July, October, and January.
 And keep tabs on those payments to make sure everything adds up at the end of the year.

 To complete Form 940, you’ll need the following:

 There are currently seven parts that need to be completed for a 940.
-Here are line by line instructions:
+Here are the line by line instructions:

 Form 940, Part 1 – Line:

 1a.
-If your business has to pay state unemployment tax, enter the state abbreviation on Line 1a
+If your business has to pay state unemployment tax, enter the state abbreviation on line 1a

 1b.
-If your business has to pay state unemployment tax in more than one state, you will need to check the box on Line 1b and complete Schedule A
+If your business has to pay state unemployment tax in more than one state, you will need to check the box on line 1b and complete Schedule A

-2. If you paid wages in a state that is subject to CREDIT REDUCTION, which means it owes money to the federal government, check the box on Line 2
+2. If you paid wages in a state that is subject to credit reduction, which means it owes money to the federal government, check the box on line 2

 Form 940, Part 2 – Line: